-Although geared primarily to the summer school vacation period, meal services may also be provided under this program at other times of the year in communities where schools operate on a continuous school calendar basis.
-In addition, during 2009 USDA extended approval to provide meals under this program to include the time schools may be closed for a H1N1 flu epidemic.
+Although geared primarily to the summer school vacation period, meal services may also be provided under this program at other times of the year in communities where schools operate on a continuous school calendar basis or during unanticipated school closures.
+For example, during 2020 USDA extended approval to provide meals under this program to include the time schools may be closed for the COVID-19 pandemic.